Nemanja-Malesija/calculator-js/README.md

 // Store again firstNum from the display
 // At this point firstNum, secondNum and operator have correct values. => perform operation => store in variable result => store in secondNum so that once operation is finished, the next one can be chained on the result of the previous one

-Had real fun with this project.
-A lot of edge cases to pay attention to, once basic functionality is implemented
+Had real fun with this project!
+A lot of edge cases to pay attention to, once basic functionality is implemented.